tonesto7/pushover-manager/README.md

 The following are the basic requirements to use **Pushover Manager**:

--   A mobile device running the SmartThings mobile application
+-   A mobile device running the SmartThings Classic mobile application
 -   Access to your SmartThings IDE
 -   A community SmartApp with Pushover Manager Support